Quark, Strangeness and Charm (song)

 "Quark, Strangeness and Charm" is a 1977 song by the UK rock group Hawkwind, being the title track from the Quark, Strangeness and Charm album.

 The title references quarks which are sub-atomic particles; "strangeness" and "charm" are playful terms used by physicists to refer to how many strange and charm quarks are within a particle.
 The lyrics take a humorous look at certain famous physicists' romantic failures.

 1977 single

 It was released as a single in the UK (CB305) on 29 July 1977, being a slightly different version to the one on the album.
 Some European copies had a different B-side, such as Germany, which featured "The Iron Dream" instead.
 The single version was subsequently included on the 1980 Repeat Performance compilation album.

 At the time Hawkwind shared the same management as Marc Bolan and so were given a slot on the Marc Granada Television programme to promote it.
-Brock declined to appear, either being unwilling to drive to Manchester for the filming or holding a long time grudge against Bolan.
-For the pre-recording of the music on this show, Shaw played guitar while Calvert mimed playing guitar during the filming.
+Dave Brock declined to appear, either being unwilling to drive to Manchester for the filming or holding a long time grudge against Bolan.
+For the pre-recording of the music on this show, Adrian Shaw played guitar while Robert Calvert mimed playing guitar during the filming.